microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chartfill-setsolidcolor.md

 ---
 title: "ChartFill: setSolidColor"
-description: "Sets the fill formatting of a chart element to a uniform color."
+description: "Sets the fill formatting of a chart element to a uniform color."author: "lumine2008"
 ---

 # ChartFill: setSolidColor